Posts Tagged ‘food’

 my studio space

-I have a roommate, Michael Hilsman, who I get along with really well.
+I have a roommate, who I get along with really well.
 Mark had a chance to meet him too.
 This residency is unique in that explicit studio space is not designated.
 Since the living conditions are a lot nicer than some other residencies, it’s an okay trade-off.
-It was difficult to negotiate at first, but since Beata, the woman who runs the program, found us a studio space outside the apartment, we decided that Michael would work there and I would work in the apartment.
+It was difficult to negotiate at first, but since Beata, the woman who runs the program, found us a studio space outside the apartment, we decided that my roommate would work there and I would work in the apartment.
 The arrangement seems to suit our particular practices nicely.
 Finally, and importantly, here is where I get to eat breakfast every morning:

 Mint Cafe and the nice people who serve up my espresso each morning